 Erikson has four official degree/certificate conferral dates each year.
-Dates for 2018-19 are September 14, December 14, May 10, and June 29.
-Master's degree students who plan to graduate must complete and submit an application for master's degree conferral, along with the \$175 degree conferral application fee, no later than February 14, 2019.
+Dates for 2020-21 are September 18, December 18, May 14, and June 25.
+Master's degree students who plan to graduate must complete and submit an application for master's degree conferral, along with the \$175 degree conferral application fee, no later than February 14, 2021.
 Applications for master's degree conferral are available on my.erikson.edu.
-Certificate students do not have to submit an application for conferral of the certificate of completion.
+Certificate students do not have to submit an application or conferral of the certificate of completion.